Today’s Wonder of the Day was inspired by Kayla. Kayla Wonders, “How many stars are there?” Thanks for WONDERing with

 Have you ever stared up at the stars in the night sky and wondered how many there are?
 If so, you're not alone.
-That question has fascinated astronomers, artists, and dreamers of all ages since the beginning of time.
+That question has fascinated astronomers, artists, and dreamers of all ages since the beginning of human history.

 Famous astronomer Carl Sagan once estimated that there must be “billions upon billions" of stars in the universe.
 If you've ever tried to count the stars in the night sky, you may have concluded that it would be impossible to count them all.

 Guess what?
 You'd be absolutely right!

 Our particular galaxy is known as the Milky Way.
 Scientists estimate that there are 200 billion to 400 billion — yes, that's billion with a “b" — stars in the Milky Way galaxy.
 The Sun is just one of those 200 billion to 400 billion stars.